Are Centralized Exchanges in the U.S. Doomed?

 Some predict such a hostile move will bottom out the domestic U.S. crypto industry.
 Others that it may usher in an age for truly decentralized finance and decentralized exchanges.
 It’s worth noting that allegations are not facts, and some degree of skepticism is warranted given Gensler’s clear bias.
 In the past, the SEC’s enforcement actions have led to slaps on the wrist.

 What is certain is that exchanges – if they want to benefit from the efficiencies and protections of operating as “centralized” companies – will need to start acting a lot more like fintech firms and banks.
-That means more KYC, more disclosures and more interactions with regulators.
-It’s why some think the real future of crypto exchanges isn't DeFi, but FTX 2.0, a bankrupt exchange that has every incentive to play by the rules.
+That means more KYC [know-your-customer rules], more disclosures and more interactions with regulators.
+It’s why some think the real future of crypto exchanges isn't DeFi, but exchanges like FTX 2.0, a bankrupt company that would have every incentive to play by the rules.

+It remains to be seen what the "v2" versons of Coinbase and Binance might be.